 Who else loves baked oatmeal?
 Honestly, I love all oatmeal for it’s warm, cozy vibes.
 This strawberry baked oatmeal is my go-to when I want to meal prep breakfast or need an easy breakfast to serve a crowd.
-It’s incredible versatile and very forgiving.
+It’s incredibly versatile and very forgiving.
 You really can’t mess it up!

 I love serving it with a dollop of Greek-style yogurt or spreading it with almond butter (or both!).
-You could also serve it along side eggs, like this frittata.
+You could also serve it alongside eggs, like this frittata.
 This helps balance out the meal with healthy fats and protein to help you feel satisfied and keep your blood sugar balanced.

 What is baked oatmeal

 In case you’re unfamiliar with baked oatmeal, it’s a dense and chewy version of oatmeal that’s baked in the oven rather than the stove-top.
-Think of it as cross between a soft, chewy granola bar and dense, hearty oatmeal.
+Think of it as a cross between a soft, chewy granola bar and dense, hearty oatmeal.
 It’s traditionally made by stirring rolled oats into a mixture of eggs, milk, sugar and any other add-ins you’d like.
 Once it’s mixed, you bake it in the oven until the edges are golden and caramelized and the oats have absorbed all the liquid.
 It can be served hot or cold with a drizzle of almond milk, a dollop of Greek-style yogurt or a slather of your favorite nut butter.